ocramz/aeson-schema/README.md

     cabal update && cabal install aeson-schema

+## Running the tests

+aeson-schema utilizes the cabal sandbox.
+To get up and running with the tests you'll need to use these commands:

+    cd aeson-schema
+    git submodule init
+    git submodule update
+    cabal sandbox init
+    cabal install
+    cabal install --enable-tests
+    cabal test

 ## Compatibility

 aeson-schema implements [Draft 3](http://tools.ietf.org/html/draft-zyp-json-schema-03) of the spec.
 It supports all core schema definitions except the following 'format' values: